rust-lang/rfcs/text/3323-restrictions.md

 are used on a daily basis by countless Rust programmers.

 Restrictions are a powerful tool because the compiler stops you from doing something you are not allowed to do.
-If you violate a restriction by using trickery, such as transmuting a type, the resulting code is _unsound_.
+If you violate a restriction by using unsafe trickery, such as transmuting a type, the resulting code is _unsound_.

 So why do we need restrictions?
 In fact, they are incredibly important.
 Those that have been around a while will remember a time before `#[non_exhaustive]`.
 Standard practice at that point in time was